Abkhazia: Political developments since 2014

 In the spring of 2014, the opposition submitted an ultimatum to President Aleksandr Ankvab to dismiss the government and make radical reforms.
 On 27 May 2014, in the centre of Sukhumi, 10,000 supporters of the Abkhaz opposition gathered for a mass demonstration.
-On the same day, Ankvab's headquarters in Sukhumi was stormed by opposition groups led by Raul Khadjimba, forcing him into flight to Gudauta.
+On the same day, Ankvab's headquarters in Sukhumi was stormed by opposition groups led by Raul Khajimba, forcing him into flight to Gudauta.
 The opposition claimed that the protests were sparked by poverty, but the main point of contention was President Ankvab's liberal policy towards ethnic Georgians in the Gali region.
 The opposition said these policies could endanger Abkhazia's ethnic Abkhazian identity.

 After Ankvab fled the capital, on 31 May, the People's Assembly of Abkhazia appointed parliamentary speaker Valery Bganba as acting president, declaring Ankvab unable to serve.
 It also decided to hold an early presidential election on 24 August 2014.
 Ankvab soon declared his formal resignation, although he accused his opponents of acting immorally and violating the constitution.
-Khajimba was later elected president, taking office in September 2014.
+Raul Khajimba was later elected president, taking office in September 2014.

 In November 2014, Vladimir Putin moved to formalise the Abkhazian military's relationship as part of the Russian armed forces, signing a treaty with Khajimba.
 The Georgian government denounced the agreement as "a step towards annexation".

-In December 2021, there was unrest in the territory.
+Khajimba was re-elected with a margin of less than 2% in 2019.
+In January 2020 the Abkhazian Supreme Court annulled the results, following protests against Khajimba.
+Khajimba resigned the presidency on 12 January, and new elections were called for 22 March.
+Aslan Bzhania was elected in the subsequent elections with around 59% of the vote.

+In December 2021, there was a unrest.
+Protests took place in November 2024 after the arrest of five opposition activists who opposed an investment agreement with Russia, which led to the resignation of then President Aslan Bzhania and a new presidential election in February 2025.
+Acting president Badra Gunba was elected, receiving 56% of the vote.
+Russia, took an unprecedented role in meddling in the 2025 elections according to analysts.